sschmid/pw-terminal-password-manager/README.md

 # otherwise, PW_KEYCHAINS is used to select a keychain with fzf
 export PW_KEYCHAIN=secrets.keychain-db

-# Generated password length
+# Default length of generated passwords
 export PW_GEN_LENGTH=35

-# Generated password character class
+# Default character class for generated passwords
 export PW_GEN_CLASS='[:graph:]'

 # Time after which the password is cleared from the clipboard